SaveFonta/Tennis_odds_scraping/README.md

 3. **Results Column**:
    - Type "WINNER" in the first row of the Results column for each sheet.

-After completing these steps, your `output2.xlsx` can be used with the `Extract_book` function of the EloMC package.
+After completing these steps, your `output2.xlsx` can be used with the `Results_betting` function of the EloMC package.

 ### Pre-Cleaned Data